kraemer-raimund/isbn-kata/refactoring-legacy-code-kata.md

 - No changing of existing code without writing a test first.
 - No unit tests for static methods at any point.
+  <details><summary>Why not?</summary>
+  While the existing code is not clean, it is considered trusted and correct in its current state.
+We want to add tests to improve the existing code and refactor it safely, but we do not want to add any tests that lock in the existing code smells.

 ___